jonny112/bytecopy/README.md

 # bytecopy
-Copy byte arrays of arbitrary size from one file or device to another or between different locations in the same file.
-Extract a file segment to a new file or update a segment within an existing file.
+Copy byte segments of arbitrary size from one file or device to another or between different locations in the same file.

 ## Usage
 ```sh